Release Notes

 The report was initially provided to help identify any deprecated search endpoints currently in use within your instance.
 We've now expanded it to include Parent and Epic Link fields due to Atlassian's upcoming deprecations, details of which you can find in our Breaking Changes section.

-Atlassian Deprecation of Parent and Epic Link Fields
+Atlassian deprecation of Parent and Epic Link fields

-Atlassian have announced that parent and child issue associations are being standardised, resulting in the deprecation of the Epic Link
+Atlassian have announced that parent and child issue associations are being standardised, resulting in the deprecation of the Epic Link and Parent Link custom fields in the REST API and webhooks.

-and Parent Link
+Parent Link deprecation

-Date of Change: June 13th 2025
+Date of change: June 13th 2025

-Epic Link Deprecation
+Epic Link deprecation

-Date of Change: September 13th 2025
+Date of change: September 13th 2025

 Check out our Breaking Changes section for more information.

-Date Change for Atlassian REST API Search Endpoints Deprecation
+Date change for Atlassian REST API search endpoints deprecation

 In March, we announced the Breaking Change that search endpoints would be deprecated after May 1st 2025.
 We're pleased to share an update: the deprecation date has now been extended to August 1st 2025.